Introduction to Excel

 Number Formatting Shortcuts

-These number formatting shortcuts change numbers to other formats.
+These number formatting shortcuts convert numbers to other formats.

 Microsoft 365

 Microsoft Office is the most popular software suite.
-Microsoft 365 is available as a subscription for both macOS and Windows.
-It includes the latest version of Word, Excel, Powerpoint, and more.
+Microsoft 365 is available as a subscription for both Mac and Windows.
+It includes the latest versions of Word, Excel, PowerPoint, and more.

 Excel 365 can save into 26 different file formats.
 Here are the most important file types.